deepstreamIO/deepstream.io-website/docs/00-tutorials/20-core/30-permission/40-valve-dynamic.md

 ```

 ## The permissions
-Our permissions are stored in a file called `permissions.yml` [please find the entire file here](https://github.com/deepstreamIO/ds-tutorial-dynamic-permissions/blob/master/server-config/permissions.yml).
+Our permissions are stored in a file called `permissions.yml`.
 The section on records will look as follows

 ```yaml
 record: